 Annual (periodic) fees

-We also consulted on the basis that firms and funds in the temporary permission regime will pay periodic fees from the 2019/20 fee year.
-Our Consultation Paper included the indicative fee rates so that firms and funds can estimate the periodic fees they will pay.
+We first consulted on the basis that firms and funds in the temporary permission regime will pay periodic fees from the 2019/20 fee year: Consultation Paper CP19/29.

 Following consideration of the responses to this consultation we have decided not to require TP firms to report tariff data (measure of size) relating to business they undertake on a cross-border service basis.
-TP branch firms will continue to pay the minimum fees and variable fees on the tariff data above the minimum size thresholds.
-TP cross-border service firms will only pay the minimum fees.
+TP branch firms would continue to pay the minimum fees and variable fees on the tariff data above the minimum size thresholds but fees discounts would not apply.
+TP cross-border service firms would only pay the minimum fees (previously they paid no periodic fees).
+Funds would pay periodic fees on the same basis as they did prior to entering the temporary permission regime.

 Find out more about the periodic fees cycle.